F. R. Leavis: Career

 Leavis is sometimes seen as having contributed to the mythos of Merrie England with his notion of the "organic community", by which he seems to have meant a community with a deeply rooted and locally self-sufficient culture that he claimed to have existed in the villages of 17th and 18th century England and which was destroyed by the machine and mass culture introduced by the Industrial Revolution.
 Historians of the era have suggested that the idea was based on a misreading of history and that such communities had never existed.
 No historians of Early Modern Britain have given credence to the notion of the organic community.

 In 1948, Leavis focused his attention on fiction and made his general statement about the English novel in The Great Tradition, where he traced this claimed tradition through Jane Austen, George Eliot, Henry James, and Joseph Conrad.
 Contentiously, Leavis, and his followers, excluded major authors such as Charles Dickens, Laurence Sterne and Thomas Hardy from his canon, characterising Dickens as a "mere entertainer"; but eventually, following the revaluation of Dickens by Edmund Wilson and George Orwell, Leavis changed his position, publishing Dickens the Novelist in 1970.
 The Leavisites' downgrading of Hardy may have damaged Leavis's own authority.
 In 1950, in the introduction to Mill on Bentham and Coleridge, a publication he edited, Leavis set out the historical importance of utilitarian thought.
-Leavis found Bentham to epitomize the scientific drift of culture and social thinking, which was in his view the enemy of the holistic, humane understanding he championed.
+Leavis found Bentham to epitomise the scientific drift of culture and social thinking, which was in his view the enemy of the holistic, humane understanding he championed.

 The Common Pursuit, another collection of his essays from Scrutiny, was published in 1952.
 Outside his work on English poetry and the novel, this is Leavis's best-known and most influential work.
 A decade later Leavis was to earn much notoriety when he delivered his Richmond lecture, Two Cultures?
 The Significance of C. P. Snow at Downing College.
 Leavis vigorously attacked Snow's suggestion, from a 1959 lecture and book by C. P. Snow (see The Two Cultures), that practitioners of the scientific and humanistic disciplines should have some significant understanding of each other, and that a lack of knowledge of 20th century physics was comparable to an ignorance of Shakespeare.
 Leavis's ad hominem attacks on Snow's intelligence and abilities were widely decried in the British press by public figures such as Lord Boothby and Lionel Trilling.